ccleberg/cmc.pub/content/blog/2022-02-10-njalla-dns-api.md

 ## Running the Script

-Once you\'ve created the script and are ready to test it, run the following command:
+Once you've created the script and are ready to test it, run the following
+command:

 ```sh
 python3 ~/ddns/ddns.py